SPhillips1337/AI_interview_assistant/README.md

 *   **Responsive UI:** Clean and simple interface built with Bootstrap 5.
 *   **Conversation History:** View a timeline of all your conversations on a separate history page.
 *   **Dig Deeper:** Further research a response using Perplexica.
+*   **Conversational Memory:** Remembers the context of your recent conversation, allowing you to ask follow-up questions naturally.
+*   **Topic Recognition:** Automatically identifies the main topic of your conversation, which you can view on the history page.

 ## Requirements